Escalators are used around the world in places where elevators would be impractical.

 Principal areas of usage include department stores, shopping malls, airports, transit systems (railway/railroad stations), convention centers, hotels, arenas, stadiums, and public buildings.

-An escalator is a vertical transportation device in the form of a moving staircase – a conveyor which carries people between floors of a building.
+An escalator is a vertical transportation device in the form of a moving staircase – a conveyor that carries people between floors of a building.

 Like vending machines, canned coffee, and convenience stores, escalators seem to be ubiquitous in modern Japan.